 - When will I receive the results of my HRA?

-Your report will be mailed to you at your home address within 2 weeks after the completion of your HRA.
+Your HRA results will mailed and uploaded to your Dashboard profile within 2 weeks after the completion of your HRA.
 If you haven't received your report after 2 weeks, please call 269-9140 to request your report.

 - What information is on the HRA report?